philipturner/molecular-renderer/Documentation/HDL.md

 Warp(direction) { axis }
 ```

 Warp the object counterclockwise about `axis` and the origin.
-The object is treated as a beam, perpendicular to the warp direction. `axis` and `direction` are ideally perpendicular; the parallel component of `direction` is ignored.
+The object is treated as a beam, perpendicular to the warp direction. `axis` and `direction` must be nearly perpendicular; the parallel component of `direction` is ignored.
 The length of `direction` equals the radius of curvative.

-Before warping, one often needs to translate the object, so the desired warping center aligns with the origin.
-The object can extend in either direction from the origin; both sides will warp according to the same normal vector.
+Before warping, one often shifts the origin, so the desired warping center aligns with the origin.
+Use a nested `Transform` so the `Origin` is undone after the warp.

 A common use case for `Warp` is generating ring structures.
-After warping, one may need to `Translate` the ring back, by the negative of the warp direction.
+After warping, one may wish to `Translate` the ring back, by the negative of the warp direction.
 This combination of operations sets the center of rotation to the current origin.

 ### Volume